IuriiSorokin/Options/README.md

-# Options #
+# Options
-This is a wrapper around [```boost::program_options```](http://www.boost.org/doc/libs/1_63_0/doc/html/program_options.html), designed with the aim to make it easy to manage and reuse any sizeable number of options.
+`Options` a wrapper around [```boost::program_options```](http://www.boost.org/doc/libs/1_63_0/doc/html/program_options.html), designed to make it easy to manage and reuse any considerable number of command line options.

 ## Main features
-* Every option is a class so it is defined in one place, and can be re-used in several executables.
+* Every option is represented by a class, so it can be defined in one place and reused in several executables.
 * Options are referred to by the class name, and not by a string literal.
 * Options can be listed as ```using MyOptions = std::tuple<Option1, Option2>;``` and even as ```using MyOptionsExtended = std::tuple< MyOptions, Option3 >;``` (where ```MyOptions``` is a tuple), and then declared with a single ```options.declare<MyOptinsExtende>()``` call.
 * Validity check can be implemented.
 One can also easily get access to the other option values, so one can check for inconsistent combinations of options.